YonicDev/astro-modernizr/package/README.md

 Enabled by default.

-> This differs from the default from the npm module, as the generated code will *not* be optimized by Vite.
+> This differs from the default in the npm module, as the generated code will *not* be optimized by Vite.
 This is done by design for backwards compatibility with browsers that do not support ES6 modules.

 #### scriptGlobalName